opengdpr/OpenDSR/operating_model.md

-# OpenCompliance Operating Model
+# OpenDSR Operating Model

 ## Introduction
-This document defines the operations of the OpenCompliance group, including:
+This document defines the operations of the OpenDSR group, including:
 - Approve changes to the specification via Git pull requests
 - Routinely publish new versions of the specification
 - Convene as a group to make operating model decisions
-- Collaborate towards enriching OpenCompliance resources (wiki, sample code, etc.)
+- Collaborate towards enriching OpenDSR resources (wiki, sample code, etc.)
-- Co-champion the OpenCompliance specification towards greater adoption
+- Co-champion the OpenDSR specification towards greater adoption

 ## Roles
-People interact with OpenCompliance via two types participation:
+People interact with OpenDSR via two types participation:
 *Working Group*
-- People who steward and lead the OpenCompliance spec.
+- People who steward and lead the OpenDSR spec.
-- People who operate the OpenCompliance GitHub repo, publish new versions of the specification, collaborate to promote the specification in-market, etc.
+- People who operate the OpenDSR GitHub repo, publish new versions of the specification, collaborate to promote the specification in-market, etc.
 - All community participation is also expected from Working Group members.
 - Active participation is expected from working group members.

 *Community*
-- People who implement the OpenCompliance spec to receive and track GDPR data subject requests.
+- People who implement the OpenDSR spec to receive and track GDPR data subject requests.
 - People who ask questions on Github, submit pull requests, contribute to the wiki, etc.
 - Community members may submit Pull requests to add their company and logo to the public site